Skip to content

 What to do with a fatal car accident

 While an auto accident may be minor and only cause small amounts of property damage, in some unfortunate cases the auto accident could lead to a fatality.
-Under these devastating circumstances, it is hard to think about what steps to take next, which is why you need a Philadelphia fatal car accident attorney from The Pearce Law Firm, P.C. on your side to help you get through these horrible time.
-The Pearce Law firm deals with fatal car accident cases in Philadelphia and can help you through this difficult time.
+Under these devastating circumstances, it is hard to think about what steps to take next, which is why you need a Philadelphia fatal car accident attorney from The Pearce Law Firm, P.C. on your side to help you get through these horrible times.
+The Pearce Law Firm deals with fatal car accident cases in Philadelphia and can help you through this difficult time.

 A wrongful death lawsuit may be brought by the family of a victim who was killed as the result of another person’s actions.
 In order for a wrongful death to ensue, your family member must not have been 100% at fault for the accident that ultimately caused his or her death, but was instead a result of the other party’s negligence or actions.
 The wrongful party does not necessarily have to be another driver, but could be a car manufacturer or even a driver in the same vehicle in which your loved one was traveling (if your loved one was a passenger).